Sangeeta-vishwakarma/Natural-Language-Processing-NLP-/README.md

 - Organize preprocessing as functions or classes for maintainability.

-This demonstrates basic Natural Language Processing (NLP) techniques using the NLTK (Natural Language Toolkit) library.
+Below Jupyter notebook demonstrates basic Natural Language Processing (NLP) techniques using the NLTK (Natural Language Toolkit) library.
 It focuses on NLP Preprocessing Techniques which are:
 ## 1. Customize Remove - Tokenize

 - Word tokenization